From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation: Experiments

-The evaluation results are presented in \autoref{tab:doc_metrics_score} and \autoref{tab:video_metrics_score}.
+The evaluation results are presented in \autoref{tab:doc_metrics_score_with_def} and \autoref{tab:video_metrics_score_with_def}.
 Overall, the average ratings for all metrics across the three base model settings exceeded 4.
 This suggests that participants gave positive evaluations for the quality of documents and video tutorials generated by different models across all 18 assessment metrics.
-In addition, the low variance indicates that participants’ ratings are consistently concentrated across all tutorials.
+In addition, the low average variance (0.28 - 0.45) indicates that participants’ ratings are consistently concentrated across all tutorials.

 \textbf{Tutorial Document Rating Analysis.} Six metrics (Clarity, Completeness, Correctness, Sequential Order, Understandability, and Text-Image Mapping) got high average ratings, which exceeded 4.5 across all models.
 These results indicate that the generated document tutorials are accurate, well-structured, and complete.
 This further demonstrates that ExeAgent achieves high execution fidelity and produces correct and comprehensive operational sequences.
 In addition, the strong performance on Understandability and Text-Image Mapping suggests that the tutorials are highly interpretable, featuring clear textual descriptions and precisely annotated images that effectively highlight key instructional steps.
-Two additional metrics, Conciseness and Completion, also achieved average ratings above 4.5 for most models.
+Two additional metrics, Conciseness and Task Completion, also achieved average ratings above 4.5 for most models.
 However, for GPT-5, the Conciseness rating was slightly lower at 4.31, indicating that while the generated tutorials are generally concise, some redundancy remains.
 This observation aligns with the findings discussed in \autoref{subsec:rq1,Success Rate and Performance Comparison}.
 The redundancy may stem from ExeAgent (GPT-5) occasionally performing exploratory or repetitive actions during task execution, which can reduce conciseness and require users to exert additional effort to complete the tasks.
-Scores for Task Efficiency, Satisfaction, and Preference ranged from 4.0 to 4.5 across all models.
-These results suggest that users were generally able to complete tasks efficiently and were satisfied with the tutorials, showing a preference for using them in most scenarios.
-Nonetheless, occasional redundancy and incorrect steps may have caused confusion for some participants.
+Scores for Efficiency, Satisfaction, and Preference ranged from 4.0 to 4.5 across all models.
+These results indicate that users generally completed tasks efficiently, were satisfied with the tutorials, and preferred using them, though occasional redundancy or errors caused minor confusion.